Fettuccine with Pesto

 • Squeeze the roasted garlic into a food processor.
 Add pine nuts, fresh parsley and basil, and red pepper flakes.
 Process to make a paste.

 • While machine is running, add 1/3 cup extra virgin olive oil.
-Scrape pesto into a serving bowl.
+Scrape pesto into a medium-sized prep bowl.

 Prepare the Pasta

 • In a large pot, bring water to boil, adding a tablespoon of salt to the water.
-Cook fettuccine to al dente.
+Cook fettuccine to al dente, as directed on package.

 Nutrition